Positivity of extensions of vector bundles: Abstract

 \section{Abstract}

-In this paper, we prove that an extension of an ample line bundle by a big line bundle is not necessarily pseudo-effective.
+In this paper, we study when positivity conditions of vector bundles are preserved by extension.
+We prove that an extension of a big (resp.~pseudo-effective) line bundle by an ample (resp.~a nef) vector bundle is big (resp.~pseudo-effective).
+We also show that an extension of an ample line bundle by a big line bundle is not necessarily pseudo-effective.
 In particular, this implies that an almost nef vector bundle is not necessarily pseudo-effective.
-We also show that an extension of a big (resp.~pseudo-effective) line bundle by an ample (resp.~a nef) vector bundle is big (resp.~pseudo-effective).